Open Faculty Positions

-The Department of Chemistry is now hiring for faculty and research positions.
+The Department of Chemistry is now hiring.

-Assistant Professor of Chemistry
+Teaching Assistant Professor in Organic Chemistry

 All faculty are expected to contribute service within the department, college, university, and community.
 UND and the College of Arts & Sciences value diverse perspectives and seek applicants who are committed to helping students from underrepresented backgrounds succeed.